aidan-gallagher/aidan-gallagher.github.io/_pages/resources.md

 toc: true
 ---

-This is a small subset of the resources I have learned from that I think are worth sharing.
+This is a subset of the resources I have learned from that I think are worth sharing.

 ## Software Architecture